axwl03/VulnAD/README.md

 1. Install the VMs which is described in `examples/1/README.md`
 2. Clone this repo to everyone VM
-3. Execute the corresponding script on each VM, e.g. install `examples/1/dc01.ps1` on the VM that you want it to be `dc01`.
+3. Modfiy and execute the corresponding script on each VM, e.g. install `examples/1/dc01.ps1` on the VM that you want it to be `dc01`.
 4. Attack it!

 Also, a script might reboot several times and require you to manually run it again.